colin-gourlay/sundown-sessions/src/content/releases/i/ist-ist/architecture/index.md

 ---
 ## About

-Architecture is the debut studio album by Manchester post-punk band IST IST, self-released in 2020.
-The album showcases the band's brooding, atmospheric sound, influenced by Joy Division and Interpol.
+*Architecture* showcases the band's brooding, atmospheric sound, influenced by Joy Division and Interpol.

 It received widespread critical acclaim in the UK independent music community and established IST IST as one of the most compelling post-punk acts to emerge in recent years.